OstlerDev/LC-3_Documentation/README.md

 First off, Don't Panic!

 It can be really hard to learn with how professors teach sometimes, and textbooks can often be hard to decypher.
 I noticed that there was a severe lack of resources for understanding LC-3 and learning it online.
-I am hoping that this can help provide a really good resource while you are learning, and help explain things in a simpler way than you might be hearing
+I am hoping that this can help provide a really good resource while you are learning, and help explain things in a simpler more understandable way.

 I hope that this documentation can help you.
 I felt like this guide is what I needed when I was first learning LC-3, since it was so confusing and such a steep learning curve.